IBM/watson-discovery-sdu-with-assistant/README.md

 > **NOTE**: When copying the `curl` command, make sure you use the `copy` icon listed to the right of the command.
 It will ensure that your actual `API-KEY` will be substituted in your command.
 You can also click on the `eye` icon to view the command with the substituted key value.
 In this state, you can use normal keyboard actions to cut and paste the command to your terminal window.

-Once you exit the IBM Funcions service page, please be aware that an IBM Functions service will not show up in your dashboard resource list.
+Once you exit the IBM Functions service page, please be aware that an IBM Functions service will not show up in your dashboard resource list.
 To return to your defined `Action`, you will need to access IBM Functions by selecting `Create Resource` from the main dashboard panel (as shown at the beginning of this step).

 ### 5. Configure Watson Assistant